zspencer/imagination-engine/playlog.md

 Pitched the tent in the backyard, and took a long rest.

 Meanwhile, the Kal-dar have attemped to sneakily rob the village.

+## Session 4 (Fourth of Ahn, Early Morning, Slightly Foggy Weather)

+After breakfast with Daw, LaCroix heads to the Kal'Dar camp down south.

+There was no one around, so LaCroix waited for a couple hours.

+About an hour later, laCroix heard voices; and emerged to hail them.

+LaCroix reiterated that the Kal-Dar should not steal from or attack towns; which angered Fes.
+Fes declared that no one gets to tell them what to do, since they're the boss and attacked LaCroix.

+During the battle, Fes was hurt slightly; but LaCroix managed to wear Fes down by using a double arrow and then berating them for not eating well enough.

+They returned to the camp, where Lacroix offered Fes some tea with a remedy, but Fes refused it and then threw the bottle of Remedy in the brush.

+### Fourth of Ahn, (Early Afternoon, Clear Weather)

+After tea, Thelonius  apologized for hurting Fes.

+They walked to Daw's cabin.
+Daw had a Biddlenut in their hut, which was making some trouble.
+Daw told them there are berries and nuts all around.
+Thelonious encourages them to find Berries first.

+Eye finds some berries, and follows Thelonious instructions ot touch them first to their arm, then their lips, then their tongue to see if they're safe.
+But Eye eats them before waiting too long.

+Thelonious asks Daw where to find nuts, and Daw hits a tree with their walking stick, and catches a nut as it falls from the tree.
+Thelonious encourages the group to put out their tunics and hit the trees with their weapons; but not many nuts are found.

+From there, Thelonious asks Daw where other nuts may be, and Daw shows them a bush with enough nuts for a half a day of food.

+They gather those nuts, and then Thelonious tells them to begin turning over rocks to expose Culdinary.
+Eye and Earl flip some rocks, but both Eye and Earl fail to bring down their targets.

+Fes and Ben manage to uncover a couple more.
+Thelonious shoots one to demonstrate how to make a quick, clean kill.
+Ben then chases down and bludgeons a Culdinary to death with their short sword; quite ungracefully.

+Daw agrees to teach them how to cook what they've gathered and hunted.

+End at 4,5